aliss/aliss.js/README.md

 > ALISS (A Local Information System for Scotland) is a service to help you find help and support close to you when you need it most.

-`aliss.js` is a javascript plugin for anyone who wants to embed ALISS search on their own site.
+[`aliss.js`](https://github.com/aliss/aliss.js/tree/master/dist) is a javascript plugin for anyone who wants to embed ALISS search on their own site.

 ## Usage

+0. <a href="https://raw.githubusercontent.com/aliss/aliss.js/master/dist/aliss.js" download>Download `aliss.js`</a>

-1. Include the script on the header of the page where you want to use the plugin:
+1. Include the script on the header of the page where you want to use the plugin.

 ```
 <script src="aliss.js"></script>